klauspost/compress/README.md

 ## level 1-3 "snappy" compression

-Level 1 "BestSpeed" is completely replaced by a converted version of the algorithm found in Snappy.
+Level 1 "Best Speed" is completely replaced by a converted version of the algorithm found in Snappy.
 This version is considerably faster than the "old" deflate at level 1.
 It does however come at a compression loss, usually in the order of 3-4% compared to the old level 1.
 However, the speed is usually 1.75 times that of the fastest deflate mode.

 In my previous experiments the most common case for "level 1" was that it provided no significant speedup, only lower compression compared to level 2 and sometimes even 3.
 However, the modified Snappy algorithm provides a very good sweet spot.
 Usually about 75% faster and with only little compression loss.
 Therefore I decided to *replace* level 1 with this mode entirely.

-Input is split into blocks between 32 and 64kb, and they are encoded independently (no backreferences across blocks) for the best speed.
+Input is split into blocks of 64kb of, and they are encoded independently (no backreferences across blocks) for the best speed.
 Contrary to Snappy the output is entropy-encoded, so you will almost always see better compression than Snappy.
 But Snappy is still about twice as fast as Snappy in deflate mode.

 Level 2 and 3 have also been replaced.
 Level 2 is capable is matching between blocks and level 3 checks up to two hashes for matches before choosing the longest for encoding the match.